HSA deduction

 • Non-qualified expenses: If employees use HSA funds for non-qualified expenses before age 65, they will incur both income taxes and an additional 20% penalty on the withdrawn amount.
 After age 65, the penalty is waived, but income taxes still apply.

-Before offering HSA deductions, employers must confirm that the employee is enrolled in an eligible high-deductible health plan (HDHP).
-If the employee isn’t eligible, contributions to an HSA are not permitted.
+• Fail to verify eligibility: Before offering HSA deductions, employers must confirm that the employee is enrolled in an eligible high-deductible health plan (HDHP).

-Employers must track the amount they contribute to employee HSAs to ensure they don’t exceed the annual limits.
-The IRS has separate limits for total contributions from both the employer and employee, so it’s essential to monitor both sources of funding.
+• Lose track of employer contributions: Employers must track the amount they contribute to employee HSAs to ensure they don’t exceed the annual limits.
+Keep in mind the IRS has separate limits for total contributions from both the employer and employee.

-Accurate reporting on Form W-2 is crucial.
-Employers should ensure that employee and employer HSA contributions are accurately reflected in tax documents to avoid compliance issues or IRS penalties.
+• Misreport deductions: Employers should ensure that employee and employer HSA contributions are accurately reflected in tax documents like Form W-2 to avoid compliance issues.

 How Homebase helps manage HSA deductions